MattDjer/ExamProject_Kommunevalg_20_12_2021/README.md

 root, password and URL in DatabaseConnection under the @Value tag.
 I have left some random credidentials as an example

 #Navigation
 There is no controller to avoid rendering through Thymeleaf.
-Instead navigation is done by JavaScript.
+Instead navigation is done by JavaScript fecthing from RestControllers

+#Tests
+There are no UNIT tests since no part of the Java code contained enough logic to include a service layer, which is where testing is usually done.
+Instead the Java part mostly contains RestControllers and Repositories which are not usually tested upon.